 Eyelid surgery, also known as blepharoplasty or “eye lift surgery,” is a cosmetic procedure.
 It modifies the skin on your eyelid and around your eyes.
 With this surgery, plastic surgeons can improve your eye function and give you a more youthful appearance.

 As you age, your eyelid skin stretches.
-This can cause sagging eyebrows, droopy lids, and bags under your eyes.
+This can cause sagging skin, eyebrows, droopy lids, and bags under your eyes.

 Doctors can perform surgery on the upper and lower eyelids together or separately.

 Eyelid surgery enhances the appearance of your eyes and the surrounding areas.

 Whether you want to improve the look or functioning of your eyes, eyelid surgery can:

 - Tighten loose and/or sagging skin that creates natural creases in the eyelids, disturbs the natural contour of the eyelid, and may or may not impair vision.